Hair coloring: Alternative color

+A person with pink ghost roots.

 Alternative hair coloring products are designed to create hair colors not typically found in nature.
 These are also referred to as "vivid color" in the hairstyling industry.
 The available colors are diverse, such as the colors green and fuchsia.
 Permanent alternatives in some colors are available.
 More recently, blacklight-reactive hair dyes have been brought to market that fluoresce under blacklights, such as those often used at nightclubs.

 The chemical formulae of alternative color dyes typically contain only tint and have no developer.
 This means that they will only create the bright color of the packet if they are applied to light blond hair.
 Darker hair (medium brown to black) would need to be bleached in order for these pigment applications to take to the hair desirably.
 Some types of fair hair may also take vivid colors more fully after bleaching.
 Gold, yellow and orange undertones in hair that has not been lightened enough can muddy the final hair color, especially with pink, blue and green dyes.
 Although some alternative colors are semi-permanent, such as blue and purple, it could take several months to fully wash the color from bleached or pre-lightened hair.